 The entire Israelitish population was represented on the high priest's heart, showing that God intended it be an instrument of judgment, which takes emotions, healings, affections, and things of that nature into account as he is making decisions in behalf of the entire nation.

 The Urim and Thummim also served to teach them of the special revelation opened to the high priest that nobody else in the nation had, not even the king.
 That distinction was given in regard to things of spiritual value to somebody who was expected to have the spirituality to be able to discern the right course of action.
-I think that should infer to those of us that Jesus Christ's actions and decisions are being handled in a much better way, but along the same general line.
+I think that should imply to those of us that Jesus Christ's actions and decisions are being handled in a much better way, but along the same general line.

 One final thing regarding the linkage of the ephod, the girdle, the shoulder stones, and the breastplate is that they were all tied together.
 When everything was in place, the ephod, the girdle, and the breastplate were one unit.
 Not only that, they were all of the same colors.
 Remember I said in the earlier sermon that everything in regarding to the Tabernacle was harmonious.

 We are going to add one more thing to this harmony.
-It is interesting that the brazen altar, the incense altar, (which Richard has been speaking about) and the breastplate, (which I have been speaking about) are all described in the Bible as being four-square.
+It is interesting that the brazen altar, the incense altar (which Richard has been speaking about), and the breastplate (which I have been speaking about), are all described in the Bible as being four-square.
 That is something they all had in common.
 They were all four-square.
 That means that each one was of equal measurement in length and width, like 9 x 9.
 That is a four-square measurement.
 Well, the same thing is true of the incense altar.
 Its length and width were four-square.
 They were equal.
 Also the length and width of the brazen altar was four-square.

-The researches tell us that four-square indicates unity, balance, and equality.
+The researchers tell us that four-square indicates unity, balance, and equality.
 Remember, all of these things are instruments of judgment.
 So all three of these instruments deal in some way with judgment on God's part.
 The brazen altar portrays God's judgment of accepting the sacrificial dedication of Christ, or either the national or individual lives of the Israelites, as well as Him accepting the Israelites' repentance of sin.

 The golden incense altar portrays His accepting, healing, and making judgments regarding the individual saints.
 God hears the prayers, and He makes judgments on the basis of what the people are asking, and He is already telling us in advance that it is going to be done in this balanced unified way.